-As Election Day drags into Election Week, the waiting is the hardest part.
+As Election Day drags into Election Week, the waiting is the hardest part

 Wait, says Joe Biden’s camp — just count the votes.
 Wait, say President Trump’s allies — let the courts decide.
 Wait, say elections officials: We’re working as fast as we can.

 But many Americans have had it with waiting.
-Waiting for the all clear to go back to work and school.
+Waiting for the all-clear to go back to work and school.
 Waiting for the vaccine.
 Waiting for a decision on the country’s future.
 The message from people across the political and cultural divide is united, for once: It’s too much.

 Now, as Election Day — one of the country’s grandest instant gratification traditions — stretches into a third day and a fourth day and who knows how many more, many people just want it to stop.

 The impatience is contributing to some curious scenes.
-On Wednesday, Trump supporters in Michigan, where Biden was leading, chanted “Stop the count!” while Trump supporters in Arizona, where the president was trailing, chanted “Count the votes!”
-On Manhattan’s Fifth Avenue, a man watching anti-Trump marchers as they shouted “count every vote” reared back and delivered his own retort: “They’re counting, you idiots!”
+On Wednesday, Trump supporters in Michigan, where Biden was leading, chanted, “Stop the count!” while Trump supporters in Arizona, where the president was trailing, chanted “Count the votes!”
+On Manhattan’s Fifth Avenue, a man watching anti-Trump marchers as they shouted, “Count every vote,” reared back and delivered his own retort: “They’re counting, you idiots!”

 “This is kind of like an acid flashback,” said Jean Elliott Smith, who should know: Twenty years ago, in South Florida, she spent day after day recounting ballots in the 2000 version of this week’s nail-biter election extension.
 In an elections office in West Palm Beach back then, Smith, a Democrat, sat alongside Republican observers and county employees, lifting up individual ballots to figure out whether each voter intended to choose George W. Bush or Al Gore as president.